An Introduction to 20th-Century England (1901–2000)

 Operation Dynamo: The Dunkirk Evacuation

-The mission to evacuate Dunkirk in May 1940 was masterminded from Dover Castle’s secret wartime tunnels.
+The mission to evacuate Dunkirk in May 1940 was directed from Dover Castle’s secret wartime tunnels.
 Find out the key facts about Operation Dynamo.

 D-Day Deception: Operation Fortitude South